John B. Hess: Career

 Hess became chairman and CEO of Hess Corporation in 1995.
 He stepped down as chairman in May 2013, retaining his position as CEO.
-In September 2024, the Federal Trade Commission conditioned approval of the company’s $53 billion acquisition by Chevron Corporation on Hess being prohibited from serving on the company's board due to his past communications with OPEC.
+In September 2024, the Federal Trade Commission conditioned approval of the company's $53 billion acquisition by Chevron Corporation on Hess being prohibited from serving on the company's board of directors due to his past communications with OPEC.
+Under the Trump Administration, the FTC reversed its decision barring Hess from joining Chevron's board just one day before the merger was completed and he was subsequently appointed in July 2025.